broussb/sierra-transfer-count/README.md

    - Add the following variables:
      - `SUPABASE_URL`: Your Supabase project URL
      - `SUPABASE_ANON_KEY`: Your Supabase anonymous key

+   **Note**: Set these directly in Netlify's dashboard, NOT in your code files.

 ### Getting Supabase Credentials